What Are Emerging Infectious Diseases?

 Many emerging diseases arise when infectious agents in animals are passed to humans (referred to as zoonoses).
 As the human population expands in number and into new geographical regions, the possibility that humans will come into close contact with animal species that are potential hosts of an infectious agent increases.
 When that factor is combined with increases in human density and mobility, it is easy to see that this combination poses a serious threat to human health.

-Another factor that is especially important in the re-emergence of diseases is the acquired resistance of pathogens to antimicrobial medications such as antibiotics.
-Both bacteria and viruses can change over time and develop a resistance to these drugs, so that drugs that were effective in controlling disease in the past are no longer useful.
+A factor that is especially important in the re-emergence of diseases is antimicrobial resistance - the acquired resistance of pathogens to antimicrobial medications such as antibiotics.
+Bacteria, viruses, and other microorganisms can change over time and develop a resistance to the drugs used to treat diseases caused by the pathogens.
+Therefore, drugs that were effective in the past are no longer useful in controlling disease.

 Research on Emerging Diseases